Creating a conda environment

 Out of memory?

-In case you run into an "out of memory" error (sometimes refered to as the OOM-killer), we can attempt to allocate more memory to our build job.
-We don't want to be overly greedy, so let's try bumping up from the default 40G to 60G.
-Adjust
+In case your build did not complete, and exited with an "out of memory" error (the OOM-killer), we can attempt to allocate more memory to our job.
+Remember we don't want to be overly greedy, so let's try bumping up from the default 40G to 60G.
+Adjust this incrementally as you need.

-Ensure the character encoding is correct.
-This is a common error when migrating between Windows and MacOS/Linux.
-After having uploaded the file in question to the server, inspect the file with:
+If you are trying to build from an environment export from a Windows system, you should ensure that the character encoding is correct.
+After having uploaded the file to the server, inspect the file with:

 file environment.yml

-If this command outputs: ASCII text, with CRLF line terminators you will have to convert the file to a Linux supported character encoding.
-From within a shell session on AI Cloud call:
+If this command outputs: ASCII text, with CRLF line terminators you need to convert the file to a Linux supported character encoding:

 iconv -ct ascii environment.yml | sed 's/\r$//' > converted_environment.yml`